Rebuilding and restoring communities.

 The Foothills: a community rooted in history and culture.

-Altadena and the surrounding foothill neighborhoods are characterized by the ever present mountains and a diverse, soul-filled community seeped in the history of Southern California.
+Altadena and the surrounding foothill neighborhoods are characterized by the ever-present mountains and a diverse, soul-filled community steeped in the history of Southern California.
 Due to the Eaton Fire, much of the built environment that reflected this character has been reduced to ashes.
 It’s up to all of us to preserve and restore the essence of this community that is beloved by so many.

 The Catalog: a tangible architectural revitalization resource for homeowners